Social class in the United Kingdom: Upper class

-The British "upper class" is statistically very small and consists of the peerage, gentry and hereditary landowners, among others.
-Those in possession of a hereditary title (for example, a dukedom, a marquessate, an earldom, a viscountcy, a barony, a baronetcy, or a Scottish lordship of parliament) are typically members of the upper class, while those in possession or right to a coat of arms are typically at least members of the upper middle class.
+The British "upper class" is a very small proportion of the population and consists of the peerage, gentry and hereditary landowners, among others.
+Peers are those in possession of a hereditary title (a dukedom, a marquessate, an earldom, a viscountcy, or a barony), whereas Gentry are those descended from peers but who themselves do not hold a title.
+A baronetcy, despite being a hereditary title, does not confer peerage to its holder, though its holders are considered the highest level of minor nobility.
+Those in possession or right to a coat of arms are typically at least members of the upper middle class.

 Traditionally, upper class children were brought up at home by a nanny for the first few years of their lives, and then home schooled by private tutors.
 From the late-nineteenth century, it became increasingly popular for upper-class families to mimic the middle classes in sending their children to privately run public schools, which had been predominantly founded to serve the educational needs of the middle class.

 Nowadays, when children are old enough, they may attend a prep school or pre-preparatory school.
 Moving into secondary education, it is still commonplace for upper-class children to attend a privately run public school, although it is not unheard of for certain families to send their children to state schools.
 Continuing education goals can vary from family to family; it may, in part, be based on the educational history of the family.
 In the past, both the British Army and Royal Navy have been the institutions of choice.
 Equally, the clergy, as well as academia, particularly within the arts and humanities divisions of Britain's oldest and most prestigious universities (Oxbridge), have been traditional career paths amongst the upper class - indeed until 1840 the majority of Oxbridge graduates were destined for ordination.

 Sociolinguistics of Great Britain

+Back home, [the English girl from Little Sodbury] opened her mouth and out came her birthplace, her parents' occupation and salary, her schooling and her social aspirations.
+Back home, her accent was, if anything, as much of a drawback as halitosis.